Skip to main content

 • Running into unexpected errors while evaluating “simple” expressions like a single number, or just an operator, or an empty string

 In reality, this task is pretty difficult for current LLMs and even with careful prompting.
-Since that’s not our focus today anyway, so let’s finish with some notes on effectiveness.
+Since that’s not our focus today, let’s finish with some notes on effectiveness.

 The process of fuzzing Python for correctness